-Typically used in skincare products for their anti-aging effects, doctors do not recommend using them while your pregnant.
+Typically used in skincare products for their anti-aging effects, doctors do not recommend using them while you're pregnant.

 It’s always a good idea to avoid the types of preservatives that are known as parabens — like methylparaben, ethylparaben, propylparaben and butylparaben — but it’s especially important during pregnancy.
 You can learn even more about parabens here.